Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

-By Rebecca Lake · December 28, 2021 · 3 minute read
+By Rebecca Lake · November 22, 2023 · 3 minute read

 We’re here to help!
 First and foremost, SoFi Learn strives to be a beneficial resource to you as you navigate your financial journey.
-Read more We develop content that covers a variety of financial topics.
+We develop content that covers a variety of financial topics.
 Sometimes, that content may include information about products, features, or services that SoFi does not provide.
 We aim to break down complicated concepts, loop you in on the latest trends, and keep you up-to-date on the stuff you can use to help get your money right.
-Read less

 That can be useful in a business setting when a company is trying to gauge its financial health or get a valuation estimate ahead of a merger or acquisition.
 Aside from accounting, mark to market also has applications in investing when trading stocks, futures contracts, and mutual funds.
+For traders and investors, it can be important to understand how this concept works.

 Mark to market accounting is meant to create an accurate estimate of a company’s financial status and value year over year.
 This accounting method can tell you whether a company’s assets have increased or declined in value.
 When liabilities are factored in, mark to market can give you an idea of a company’s net worth.

-How Mark to Market Works
+How Mark to Market Accounting Works

-If a company were in a cash crunch, for example, and wanted to sell off some of its assets, mark-to-market accounting could give an idea of how much capital it might be able to raise.
+If a company were in a cash crunch, for example, and wanted to sell off some of its assets, mark to market accounting could give an idea of how much capital it might be able to raise.
 The company would try to determine as accurately as possible what its marketable assets are worth.

-In stock trading, mark-to-market value is determined for securities by looking at volatility and market performance.
+In stock trading, mark to market value is determined for securities by looking at volatility and market performance.
 Specifically, you’re looking at a security’s current trading price then making adjustments to value based on the trading price at the end of the trading day.

 There are other ways mark to market can be used beyond valuing company assets or securities.
-In insurance, for example, the mark-to-market method is used to calculate the replacement value of personal property.
-Calculating net worth, an important personal finance ratio, is also a simple form of mark-to-market accounting.
+In insurance, for example, the mark to market method is used to calculate the replacement value of personal property.
+Calculating net worth, an important personal finance ratio, is also a simple form of mark to market accounting.

-Pros and Cons of Mark-to-Market Accounting
+Mark-to-Market Accounting: Pros and Cons

-Mark-to-market accounting can be useful when evaluating how much a company’s assets are worth or determining value when trading securities.
+Mark to market accounting can be useful when evaluating how much a company’s assets are worth or determining value when trading securities.
 But it’s not an entirely foolproof accounting method.

 Mark to Market Pros Mark to Market Cons